 place just right as well as the popsicle stick.
 Be patient.
 Smooth the candy to cover any bare spots on the pretzel.
 Use wax paper, not parchment.
 You can easily peel them from the waxed paper.
 Place them so they are touching.
 Your fork and spoon will be your greatest assets when making these pretzel shamrocks.

-I wrapped a few in cellophane bags and tied with a kelly green ribbon for my kids to hand out to a few friends.
+I wrapped a few in cellophane bags and tied them with a kelly green ribbon for my kids to hand out to a few friends.
 They would certainly be fun for a class party.

 More fun holiday treats to make the family